alarmfox/enclave-benchmark/README.md

 * task: each task is a program to benchmark and has an executable and args;

 ### Variables expansion
 The `toml` file is dynamic.
 For example, if an application executes with different number of threads you can mark the parameter with the `{{ num_threads }}` placeholder.
 On each iteration it will be populated with an element from `globals.num_threads` (see `make` task in the example above).

 Each task can specify a `storage_type` array (see `writer` task in the example above).
 Supported storage are:
 * encrypted: Gramine encrypted directory with an hardcoded key;
 * tmpfs: an in memory filesystem similar to tmpfs which is encrypted according to Gramine;
 * untrusted: simple storage with no integrity check and no encryption;

-Results will be stored in `output_directory` and it will have the following structure (obtained executing `examples/iobound.toml`):